 I love this logo…simple, yet evocative.
 It is based on the traditional peace symbol, but with the arms of two people arm wrestling making up two of the lower branches in the symbol.
-It epitomizes what I want to do with this site — to have people disagree with each other, struggle with each other, wrestle … Continue reading
+It epitomizes what I want to do with this site — to have people disagree with each other, struggle with each … Continue reading

 Wrest In Peace is the result of a passion I’ve had for many years.
 Today, in many areas of public debate, most of the debate tends to be dominated by more extreme views, who rather than seeking honest debate and discussion, instead seek simply to silence all opponents and opposition.

 Wrest In Peace is dedicated to a different proposition — that we can disagree with each other, and debate with each other without resorting either to violence, or to trying to shut up everyone who disagrees with us.